Compile-Time/yt-quick-actions/README.md

 - [semantic-release](https://github.com/semantic-release/semantic-release) - Version bumping and release management.
 - [wxt](https://github.com/wxt-dev/wxt) - Building/bundling/packaging of the extension.

+## Publishing

+Publishing is done with tools provided by [wxt - Publishing](https://wxt.dev/guide/essentials/publishing.html).
+This is set up for Firefox and Chrome.

+This requires tokens to be set up in the environment of the GitHub actions.

+> **Note:** The Chrome web store tokens expire after inactivity.
+This will cause failure in the GitHub action when
+> publishing.
+Therefore, the dry-run pipeline should be run before publishing to ensure that the token is
+> functional.

 ## Changelog

 Version changes can be found here: